-Provides the student with an introduction to routine laboratory procedures while following laboratory safety requirements and federal regulations on testing.
-Fall Semesters.
-Prerequisites: BIO 172, HSC 118, HSC 240, HSC 246, acceptance to the Medical Assisting program.
+Introduction to routine laboratory procedures following laboratory safety requirements and federal regulations on testing.
+Fall semesters.
+Prerequisites: BIO 172, HSC 118, HSC 240, HSC 246; acceptance to the Medical Assisting program.

-Introduces medical assisting students to clinical procedures performed in the health care clinic setting.
+Introduction to clinical procedures performed in the healthcare clinic setting.
 Students perform basic examination room skills, including basic assessment screening, vital signs, patient history, and preparation of patients for routine and specialty exams and procedures.
-Fall Semesters.
-Prerequisites: BIO 172, HSC 118, HSC 240, HSC 246, acceptance into the Medical Assisting program.
+Fall semesters.
+Prerequisites: BIO 172, HSC 118, HSC 240, HSC 246; acceptance into the Medical Assisting program.

 Prepares students to perform laboratory procedures commonly performed in the ambulatory care setting under the supervision of a physician.
 Skills learned will include phlebotomy, immunology, hematology, and chemistry laboratory procedures.
 Spring semesters.
-Prerequisites: MAS 221, MAS 222.
+Prerequisites: MAS 221 and MAS 222.

 Prepares students to perform patient care skills and basic clinical procedures, including administering medications, assisting the health care provider with patient examinations and minor surgery, performing an electrocardiogram, assisting with respiratory testing, and maintaining clinical equipment and the clinical environment.
 Spring semesters.
-Prerequisites: MAS 221, MAS 222.
+Prerequisites: MAS 221 and MAS 222.

-Integration and application of administrative knowledge and skills in the health care setting.
+Integration and application of administrative knowledge and skills in the healthcare setting.
 Students will engage in administrative duties performed at the clinical site in order to gain entry-level mastery of skill and knowledge competencies for the medical assistant.
 Students will perform administrative duties under the supervision of trained mentors.
 Spring semesters.
-Prerequisites: MAS 231, MAS 232
+Prerequisites: MAS 231 and MAS 232.